Choose functional over fashionable and fun over fussy when jumping from a plane.

 It’s customary for skydivers to wear jumpsuits over normal clothing.
 These special suits often feature velcro that keep pockets, cuffs and zippers in place so there’s less risk of pieces of clothing going rogue at 200kmph.
 Not only do they take the worry out of what to wear, but they also keep you warm at 14,000 feet above the ground when temperatures can drop to well below freezing in the winter months.
 So, whether you choose to wear a skydiving jumpsuit (we have ones you can borrow) or not, you’ll want to wear long pants and a warm jumper when skydiving between May and October at Rottnest Island.

-During the warmer weather (November to April in Busselton and Rottnest and June to September in Broome), it’s common for customers to wear short and t-shirts during their jump.
+During the warmer weather, it’s common for customers to wear short and t-shirts during their jump.
 But remember, the air is a lot cooler up there, so always consider the temperature when choosing what to wear.